lcmen/compartment/README.md

 nameserver 127.0.0.1
 ```

+##### Docker Desktop for Mac

+*This is not needed for OrbStack as it provides access to containers via their IPs by default.*

-On macOS, you also need [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) to be able to access containers directly via their IPs.
+If you use Docker Desktop on macOS, you also need [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) to be able to access containers directly via their IPs.

 **Important:** You must disable "Resource Saver" in Docker Desktop for Mac for docker-mac-net-connect to work properly.
 Go to Docker Desktop Settings → Resources → Advanced and uncheck "Resource Saver".
 See [this issue](https://github.com/chipmk/docker-mac-net-connect/issues/36) for details.